Milosz-Lauda/Studia-Informatyka_i_Ekonometria/Projekty/README.md

-The folder contains projects completed as part of the Informatics and Econometrics degree program.
+The folder contains projects completed as part of the bachelor's and master's studies in the Informatics and Econometrics program.

 ---
-Folder zawiera projekty wykonane w ramach studiów na kierunku Informatyka i Ekonometria.
+Folder zawiera projekty wykonane w ramach studiów licencjackich i magisterskich na kierunku Informatyka i Ekonometria.